MuhammadBahaa/MovieBox/README.md

 # MovieBox

-This is an android app that was part of Udacity and Google's Developing Android Apps on Udacity's website.
-Its sole purpose is to fetch and display a list of the most popular and top rated movies currently on, allow the user to view the details of each movie on the list and allow the user to mark movies as favourites which gets stored on the phone itself .The app has 2 UI in phone and tablet .
+This is an android app that was part of Udacity and Google's Developing Android Apps on Udacity's website, It is the first project in Udacity's Android Developer Nanodegree.Its sole purpose is to fetch and display a list of the most popular and top rated movies currently on, allow the user to view the details of each movie on the list and allow the user to mark movies as favourites which gets stored on the phone itself .The app has 2 UI in phone and tablet .
 This App Reviewed by Udacity.